Unconnected Marketeers: Development

 In late February 2021, Unconnected Marketeers was announced on ZUN's official website and Twitter page.
-The game's demo was released on March 21, at Reitaisai, and the full game was released on May 4 on Steam.
-Physical copies released in Japan on May 13.
+The game's demo was released on March 21, at Reitaisai, and the full game was released on May 4 on Steam, while physical copies were released in Japan on May 13.

 Reception

 The card system of Unconnected Marketeers was received positively, with reviewers claiming that the mechanic improved the game's replayability.
 Noisy Pixel gave the game a 9/10, praising the game's spell cards, dialogue, and the card collecting mechanic: "card collecting is addicting, and picking them up during a run is the facelift the bullet hell series needed.
 Utilizing the ability card system, both series veterans and beginners can enjoy the frenzied sidestepping and iconic, snarky characters that Touhou is known for."